 The first thing this simple security model does is help us think about possible attacks.
 To break in, an attacker must:

-convince the system she's someone she's not;
+- convince the system she's someone she's not;

-get permissions she isn't supposed to have; or
+- get permissions she isn't supposed to have; or

 - bypass the controls that are supposed to prevent her from doing something.

 Secondly, this model can help us build a domain model---an abstract picture of what a security system needs to contain.
 Here are some of the concepts we have so far:

-User profile: a unique electronic identity, such as a login account.
+- User profile: a unique electronic identity, such as a login account.
 A single human being may have many profiles in the system; many human beings may have access to a single profile.

 - Credentials: what an actual user is, has, or knows that binds her to a user profile.

 - Authentication mechanism: something that finds the user profile corresponding to a set of credentials.
 Every authentication mechanism needs a way to say, "I don't recognize these credentials."
 This is usually done either by signalling an error, or by returning a specially-marked user profile.

 - Capability: something that can be done to something in the system, such as reading the contents of a particular file, changing the "last modified" time of a particular directory, deleting a particular user profile, and so on.
 The word "particular" is important here, because the system needs to distinguish the capability of deleting file X from the capability of deleting file Y (or all files).

 - Permission: a pairing of a user profile and a capability, i.e., a representation of user X's right to perform operation Z.

 Let's start with user profiles.
 Most web-based systems start off by managing these themselves: users create uniquely-named accounts and choose passwords, which are then stored in the system's database.
 These schemes run into all kinds of trouble as the system grows:

 - People have a hard time remembering dozens of different account names and passwords, so they either forget them (which adds to the user support burden), or re-use them (which means that when one system is compromised, others can be broken as well).

 - The more places user information is stored, the harder it is to keep everything up to date.
 In our department, for example, we have to keep track of over a thousand students as they add and drop courses, change degree programs, and so on.
 Keeping track of all that is hard; keeping track of it twice would be a nightmare.

 - Managing passwords and other credentials requires a lot of tricky code.
 On one of the systems I used to administer, user passwords had to be at least eight characters long, with at least two non-alphabetic characters.
 They couldn't contain dictionary words or use simple spe11ing trix, had to be changed every three months, and couldn't be recycled within a year.
 This is not code you want to have to write twice...

 .
 Here in Toronto, that program checks those credentials against the host Linux system's password file (Figure 1).
 At Queen's, on the other hand, those credentials are checked against the university-wide Kerberos system.

 Time for a quick FAQ:

-Why use an external program?
+- Why use an external program?
 Why not just have the CGI program check the credentials?

 apache which has very few privileges (to limit the damage an attacker can do by compromising the web server).
 We didn't want to give the web server account access to the password file, so we created a separate program that uses Unix's

 - Does everybody with a Unix account automatically have access to DrProject?

 - No. The administrator still has to tell DrProject which of the underlying Unix accounts to recognize.
 However, that's all the administrator has to do: when the user changes her Unix password, DrProject automatically "sees" the change.

 Now that our user has authenticated, we can move on to---oops, wait a second.
 HTTP is a stateless protocol: each request is completely separate from each other.
 We don't want users to have to re-send their credentials every time they click on a link, so we have to find some way to keep track of them after they have logged in.
 (In fact, having the system keep track of them after they provide their credentials is what we mean

 .
 A cookie is a short piece of text that can be passed back and forth in the headers of HTTP requests and responses.
 If a CGI program puts a cookie in the header of an HTTP response, then the client can send it back with the next request.
 The technical term for this is a nonce

 Back in the bad old days, programmers sometimes used real data as cookies: for example, I remember a system (I actually wrote it *cough*) that used the user ID as the cookie value.
 Of course, this mean that anyone who knew how to create an HTTP request could impersonate anyone else.
 Using a sequence of numbers, such as 1000, 1001, 1002, ... doesn't help: an attacker can still:

-look at her cookie value;
+- look at her cookie value;

-add or subtract one; and
+- add or subtract one; and

 - have good odds of hijacking someone else's session.

 Most modern systems therefore generate a random number (or random string), and use that as a cookie.
 Internally, such systems store a dictionary that maps cookie values to sessions; each session has a reference to a user profile, and any other data the system needs to remember.
 One piece of data is when the cookie was generated: if the system is presented with a cookie that's a week old, it may decide that someone is trying a replay attack

 By themselves, randomly-generated session IDs aren't enough to make the system secure, because attackers can use packet sniffers and other tools to eavesdrop on network traffic.
 We actually offer a course (CSC309: Web Programming) that teaches students the principles behind this, so we had to ensure that DrProject

 One last note on sessions: most people never bother to log out of systems that are less important to them than their bank or dating service.
 "Stale" sessions can therefore accumulate in the database over time.
 The space these take up isn't much of a concern (unless you're Hotmail, Yahoo, or one of the other giants), but each stale session is another point of attack.
 DrProject

 was a long-running process: we'd just set a timer, and take a couple of seconds every ten minutes or so to check the timestamp on every open session.
 But DrProject

-have it do a little garbage collection each time it ran; or
+- have it do a little garbage collection each time it ran; or

 cron to run a separate program every ten minutes or so.